 To give dust no support and to keep the house as clean as possible, there are a number of tips for the design of the house.
 It is of course not always possible to refurbish the entire house immediately after the discovery of a dust mite allergy.
 You could take the allergy into account when purchasing new furniture and changing the furnishings:

-- Special house dust mite covers are available for mattresses, pillows and comforters.
-However, this has recently been shown to be the only measure, without further remediation adjustments, having insufficient effect.
+- Special house dust mite covers are available for mattresses, pillows, and comforters.
+However, this has recently been shown to be the only measure, without further remediation adjustments, having an insufficient effect.

 - If possible, replace your child’s hugs with washable hugs.
 The house dust mite dies when washing at 60 ° C. Do not put plants in the bedroom, because they provide a lot of dust and moisture.

 - For the floor, choose a smooth surface, so no carpet, but for example parquet, tiles, tarpaulin, or laminate.
 These floors are easy to clean.

 - Choose a smooth sofa made of (artificial) leather, for example, which contains as little dust as possible, and take closed cupboards.
 A large amount of dust can accumulate in an open bookcase over time.